Julia Herrmann, M.A.

 Telephone: +49 (0) 911 / 5302 – 96301

 Office hours: By appointment

-Julia Herrmann joined the Chair of International Business and Society Relations with a focus on Latin America in December 2019 and is writing her doctoral thesis in International Relations.
+Julia Herrmann joined the Chair of International Business and Society Relations with focus on Latin America in December 2019 and is writing her doctoral thesis in International Relations.
 Julia Herrmann completed her Master in Development Economics and International Studies at FAU Erlangen-Nuremberg from 2016 to 2019 with a focus on Latin America and Europe.
-She completed her Bachelor’s degree in Socio-economics with a focus in International Studies at the University of Erlangen-Nuremberg (FAU) and at Science Po Strasbourg in France.
+She completed her Bachelor’s degree in Socio-economics with a mayor in International Studies at the University of Erlangen-Nuremberg (FAU) and at Science Po Strasbourg in France.

 During her studies Julia Herrmann gained research-relevant experience at the bi-regional European Union – Latin America and Caribbean Foundation in Hamburg, in projects at the Chair of International Business and Society Relations and as Data and Research Freelancer at the Department of Research and Studies of the German Academic Exchange Service (DAAD).

 - Bi-regional relations between the EU and Latin America

 - Soft power factors in foreign policies and international relations